Lemoncode/svelte-workshop/05-context/README.md

 # Summary

-- Let's create two components that will be used to display a name and edit a name and wrap it in a myname component.
+- We will create two components: one to display a name, other to edit a name.
+We will wrap them in a _Name_ component.

 - We won't use props (yes, this is an overkill it's just for the sake of the example).

 - We will first solve the problem using stores.

-- Then we will instantiate two instance of the myname component, and we will check that both components will share the same info :(.
+- Then we will create two instances of the _Name_ component, and we will check that both components will share the same info :(.

 - Time to start using context, let's use it just to store a given string,